spollard/josh-works.github.io/_posts/2017-06-04-learning-how-to-learn.md

 ---
 layout: post
 title:  "On Learning"
-date:   2017-05-14 06:18:52 -0600
+date:   2017-06-05 06:18:52 -0600
 categories: programming learning
 permalink: learning-how-to-learn
 ---

-I've recently been thinking about learning how to learn, specifically in the context of software development.
+As a student at Turing, I've recently been thinking about learning how to learn, specifically in the context of software development.

 I am a bit hyperactive when it comes to trying to learn new things.
 Over the years, I've done plenty of ineffective learning, and at least a little bit of _effective_ learning.
 The good news is that even as I've not learned most of the topics I've originally set out to learn, I have learned a bit about _learning_.
 (Does this make it "metalearning"?)

-I'm defining "learning" or "learning a topic" as _to be able to rearrange or reorganize or reuse the idea in new ways to resolve unstructured problems I face_.
+I'm defining "learning" or "learning a topic" as _to be able to rearrange or reorganize or reuse the idea or pieces of the idea in new ways to resolve unstructured problems I face_.

 <!--more-->

-This "rearranging/reorganizing" and "unstructured problems" explicitly excludes the kind of learning most of us have done when we were young, where we just tried to have the right answer for fill-in-the-blank questions like "In _____(year) Christopher Columbus sailed the ocean blue".
+This "rearranging/reorganizing" and "unstructured problems" explicitly _excludes_ the kind of learning most of us have done when we were young, where we just tried to have the right answer for fill-in-the-blank questions like "In _____(year) Christopher Columbus sailed the ocean blue".

 ## Overview of Process